tsnellgrove/dark_castle3/doc/to_do.md

 Food:
 - bread for Burt (save piecs of cheese for the mice)
 - maybe need to keep feeding biscuits to the hedgehog?
+- perhaps loaf of bread and bottle of water can each provide multiple servers (similar to enchanter)
+- additional water verbs needed: 'fill' and 'pour the <water> on the <noun>'
+- additional bread verbs needed: bake ???

 Carry Cappacity Constraints:
 - item 'size' limits (invent point values) for Containers and Narrow Passages